 Nutrition and Dietetics Accelerated Dietitian Nutritionist Program

 The Accelerated Dietitian Nutritionist Program provides a fast-track pathway for dietitian training and is only available to students in the Nutrition & Dietetics majors (Community or Sports Nutrition tracks).
 Students apply for this program in their second year of undergraduate studies.
 The program allows you to earn a bachelor's and master's degree in 5 years (normally would take 6 to 7 years) and includes the coursework and supervised practice internship necessary for you to become a Registered Dietitian Nutritionist (RDN).

 Physical Therapy High School Early Assurance Pathway

-The High School Early Assurance Pathway (HEAP) is for high school students interested in studying health sciences and physical therapy at the University of Cincinnati.
+The High School Early Assurance Pathway (HEAP) is for high school students interested in studying Health Sciences - Pre-Physical Therapy at the University of Cincinnati.
 Acceptance to the pathway is limited to highly qualified incoming first year students only, and students are admitted to the pathway in the fall semester only.

 Physical Therapy Junior Early Assurance Pathway